 Utah varicose vein treatment is easier than ever.
 With a combination of three simple, in-office procedures; varicose vein treatment can you get you back to enjoying life’s simple pleasures.
 As with any medical procedure there are some restrictions following treatment.
 Fortunately, you may return to most daily activities the day of treatment!

 Post- procedure restrictions depend on what varicose vein treatment has been performed.
 For all procedures, walking is encouraged.
 Walking keeps blood moving through normally functioning veins.
 This reduces the already small risk of developing blood clots.
-You will also need to wear a compression stocking for a week following each procedure.
-You may resume most daily-activities with a few restrictions.
+You will also need to wear a compression stocking on the treated leg for one week following each procedure.
+You may resume most daily activities with a few restrictions.

 RF and Laser Ablations